-Premier Mark McGowan and Minister for Education and Training Sue Ellery today launched ‘The other force’ — a new campaign to raise awareness of the job opportunities and career pathways available in Western Australia’s defence industry.
-The campaign aims to inspire women, veterans, young people, jobseekers and career changers to take advantage of the job opportunities created by the State Government’s $18.34 million maritime defence industry workforce package.
+‘The other force’ — a new campaign to raise awareness of the job opportunities and career pathways available in Western Australia’s defence industry — was launched today.
+The campaign aims to inspire women, veterans, young people, jobseekers and career changers to take advantage of the job opportunities in the maritime defence industry.

 The campaign is complemented by the establishment of five new defence industry skill sets, which will contribute to a 'defence ready' workforce to bolster WA’s defence industry and support maritime defence contracts.
 The new $3.3 million package was developed in consultation with industry to meet industry skill demand, and courses are available through South Metropolitan TAFE.
 The campaign and new skill sets were presented to an industry forum held with key employers and stakeholders including Austal, Civmec, ASC West, Defence Primes, BAE Systems, Henderson Alliance, Naval Ship Management and the Naval Shipbuilding College.